alexbadoi/whatsapp_service/README.md

 - Connect to an external MySQL database.

 ## Frontend:
-- Use the Lizant Ant Design React Admin Dashboard template.
+- Use the Lizant Ant Design React Admin Dashboard template. this is already in a functioning state deployed with go backend. it currently only does some hotel search to rapid API the rest of the template still inside.
 - Modify the chat box for better screen fit.
 - Add a favorites section to pin contacts.
 - Enhance the contact card to integrate user-specific information and tags from the database.